only-cliches/cpp-wasm-loader/README.md

 things it's enough to include emscripten and add EMSCRIPTEN_KEEPALIVE to your functions (+ extern "C" for C++).

+You should be able to run simple C/C++ files in any modern browser that supports WASM (Chrome, Firefox etc.).

 ## Usage
 Webpack settings
 ```js